WeichenFan/SAVAnet/README.md

-# SAVAnet
+# SAVAnet: Surgical Action-Driven Visual Attention Network for Autonomous Endoscope Control
-Surgical Action-Driven Visual Attention Network for Autonomous Endoscope Control
+This is the official code for SAVAnet: Surgical Action-Driven Visual Attention Network for Autonomous Endoscope Control